nextgis/docs_ngweb/source/mapstyles.rst

 Adding a style on the map
 ------------------------

 To edit a web-map click pencil icon near it or click the web-map and in actions pane "Action" select "Update".
-In "Update resource" layer select **Layers** tab (see in :numref:`nselect_svg_style`).
+In "Update resource" layer select **Layers** tab (see in :numref:`select_svg_style`).

 Here you can do the following actions: